yutna/php-study-notes/README.md

 ## Overview

-This repository is intended as a personal archive for PHP programming exercises and code examples.
-You’ll find practical code snippets, testing framework usages, and various testing techniques I’ve explored.
+This repository serves as a personal archive for learning PHP programming.
+It includes a collection of PHP exercises, code examples, and projects that I have worked on.
+You’ll find practical code snippets, implementations of various PHP features, and testing techniques that I’ve explored throughout my learning journey.

 ## Prerequisite